 “The SolarWinds Orion supply chain compromise is not the only initial infection vector."

 Although thousands of SolarWinds customers downloaded the malicious update, it’s important to note that likely only a small fraction of those organizations were targeted for further exploitation.
-The attackers used a couple of different mechanisms for maintaining persistence on systems that they chose to exploit, including the use of privileged accounts in the Windows Active Directory.
+The attackers used a couple of different mechanisms for maintaining persistence on systems that they chose to exploit, including the use of privileged accounts in the Windows Microsoft Entra ID.

-“CISA has observed the threat actor adding authentication tokens and credentials to highly privileged Active Directory domain accounts as a persistence and escalation mechanism.
+“CISA has observed the threat actor adding authentication tokens and credentials to highly privileged Microsoft Entra ID domain accounts as a persistence and escalation mechanism.
 In many instances, the tokens enable access to both on-premise and hosted resources,” the CISA advisory says.

 “Microsoft reported that the actor has added new federation trusts to existing infrastructure, a technique that CISA believes was utilized by a threat actor in an incident to which CISA has responded.
 Where this technique is used, it is possible that authentication can occur outside of an organization’s known infrastructure and may not be visible to the legitimate system owner.”

 Similarly, the attackers behind this activity have also been seen forging SAML tokens, which are used for authentication to certain services inside a network.
 This technique is not novel or even unique to this operation, but it gives the attackers highly privileged access to a variety of services and applications on target networks.
 Those forged SAML tokens are incredibly valuable, allowing the attackers to gain access to systems such as email, business intelligence, and others that rely on SAML.